TRAVELIQWEB/infra-stacks/stacks/mongo-backup/README.md

 MongoDB automatically:

-- Rejoins replica set
+* Rejoins the replica set
-- Elects a primary
+* Elects a primary
-- Syncs all replicas from restored node
+* Syncs all replicas

+No manual replica fixing needed.

 ---